DrMarkusVoss/pumla/pumla_UsersGuide.md

 simplifying the instantiation process with at the same time creating the proper relation between instance and class element.

+### `PUMLAInjectChildElements( alias : string )`
+This macro puts all elements into this place, that call the given `alias` their parent (via the file markings mechanism `'PUMLAPARENT: <elem_alias>`).
+Typically this is called from within the definition of a re-usable element, where you want to inject elements that are defined somewhere else and that you do not want to name explicitly here.
+That way, you can define in some other place the "child elements", and with this macro they are injected into the body of the parent (who calls this macro).
+This is a mechanism to allow kind of a "responsibility/ownership" thing, to prevent that at some point in the git repo someone extends the model of another owner with some internals just by naming "system" the parent.
+So the "system" owner (as parent) has to explicitly allow the children to come in, so the "PUMLAInjectChildElements(...)" is the kind of door-opener for that.

 ## Putting Re-usable Relations and Connections onto Diagrams